noeperez/indires_navigation/README.md

 ## Version

-This package has been tested under ROS KINETIC and MELODIC distributions.
+This package has been tested under ROS MELODIC distribution.

 Last modifications: